dgraph-io/dgraph-docs/content/dgraphcloud/admin/import-export.md

   }
 }
 ```
-3. Once done, you can now send the following GraphQL mutation to get the `signedUrls` from where you can download your export files:
+3. Once done, you can now send the following GraqhQL mutation to get the `signedUrls` from where you can download your export files:
 ```graphql
 query {
   exportStatus (